 Below, we’ll look at a brief synopsis of how these relationship obsessions may present themselves.
 After that, we’ll look at what treatment could look like for managing these obsessions.

-While you might think the goal of treatment is helping you determine whether you love your partner, this isn’t true.
-The goal of treatment is to help you live with the uncertainty that your OCD is saying you cannot handle.
+While it might seem that the goal of treatment would be to help you determine whether you love your partner, this isn’t true.
+The goal of treatment, rather, is to help you live with the uncertainty that your OCD insists you cannot handle.

-Treatment will involve the use of Cognitive Behavioral Therapy (CBT), one therapeutic modality.
-Furthermore, this will primarily include using Exposure/Response Prevention and Imaginal Exposure.
-Once you have achieved symptom reduction through this process, you will be better able to make relationship decisions based on in-the-moment experiences rather than fear-based decision making guided by your R-OCD.
+Treatment will involve the use of Cognitive Behavioral Therapy (CBT), one empirically-proven therapeutic modality.
+The CBT treatment will include Exposure/Response Prevention and Imaginal Exposure therapies.
+Through these treatment methods, you will ultimately be better able to make relationship decisions based on in-the-moment experiences rather than fear-based decision-making guided by R-OCD.

 The specifics of your treatment will be tailored to you.
 Like treatment for all forms of OCD, including R-OCD, CBT will be the main method of treatment, primarily using Exposure and Response Prevention.